hashicorp/katakoda/vault-transit/step5.md

 * ciphertext or signature version is disallowed by policy (too old)
 ```

-This means that the data encrypted with key earlier than 5 must be rewrapped if they are still valid.
+This means that the data encrypted with key earlier than 5 cannot be decrypted.
+As a best practice, you should rotate your ciphertext when you rotate the encryption key to keep the data valid.